issue

 Consumers have also attempted to file complaints over the years with various Minnesota agencies and departments.

-Unfortunately, as Minnesota has no state law to license and regulate dog/cat breeders, consumer complaints filed (indicating unsanitary or substandard breeding conditions) tend to go no where.
+Unfortunately, these consumer complaints (indicating unsanitary or substandard breeding conditions) tend to go no where.

-No state agency has been given the legal authority to inspect dog/cat breeding facilities.
-The MN Board of Animal Health (BAH), for instance, upon receiving a consumer complaint, has stated:
+In past years, for instance, the MN Board of Animal Health (BAH) upon receiving a consumer complaint, stated:

 "breeding and boarding facilities do not come under the jurisdiction of the Board of Animal Health; we only license and inspect premises that deal in stray, abandoned or unwanted animals."